What is GPT-3?

 1. Generative Pre-training: GPT-3 is first pre-trained on a massive amount of text data from the internet, including books, articles, and websites.
 During this process, the model uses a transformer neural network to analyze the context of each word or phrase and generate a representation of it that predicts the next word in a sentence.
 GPT-3 calculates how likely some word can appear in the text given the other one in this text.
 It is known as the conditional probability of words.

-2. Fine-tuning: Once pre-training is complete,it is fine-tuned for specific tasks by exposing it to a smaller amount of task-specific data.
-This fine-tuning process helps the model learn how to perform a particular task, such as language translation or code generation like python, by adjusting its algorithms to better fit the new data.
+2. Fine-tuning: Once pre-training is complete, it is fine-tuned for specific tasks by exposing it to less task-specific data.
+This fine-tuning process helps the model learn how to perform a particular task, such as language translation or code generation like Python, by adjusting its algorithms to fit the new data better.

 3. Contextual analysis: When given a prompt or input text, GPT-3 uses cases and its transformer network to analyze the context of each word or phrase and generate a representation of it.
 This helps the model understand the meaning and relationships between the words in the input text.